Church of St Mary Magdalene, Wookey Hole: Architecture

+The interior of the Church of St Mary Magdalene.

 The church was built of local stone obtained from Mr. Hodgkinson's nearby quarry, with dressings and quoins of Doulting stone, in an Early English Gothic style.
 The building is made up of a nave, chancel, vestry and organ chamber.
 The tower base, which also doubled as the porch, was placed in the south-west corner of the nave.
 An extension of the tower, complete with a decorated spire, was intended, but the work never carried out.

 In the churchyard is a World War I memorial of Doulting stone, designed, built and erected by Mr. T. Mills of Wells.
 It was dedicated by the Archdeacon of Wells on 20 December 1919, and has been Grade II listed since 2004.